The end of 2018 is just around the corner.

 The importance (and convenience!) of social listening strategies and tools cannot be overstated.

-To be sure, social listening is one of the must-follow cannabis content marketing strategies for 2019.
+To be sure, social listening is one of the must-follow tips when it comes to social media marketing for dispensaries.

 2. Create Valuable Content

 Today’s consumers are constantly being bombarded with content from basically every company in existence, asking for follows, likes, purchases, clicks, and just general attention.

 Add this to the big brand advertising that branches over the online presence of all the other brands.

 There are two ways for cannabis brands to break through in a crowded digital space: Be exceptional or be helpful.

 And, obviously, exceptional is inherently difficult to do.
 That’s the point of it.
 So, rather than spending your time, effort, and resources on constantly trying to create the next viral Instagram sensation, focus on creating content that has real, tangible value for your target customers.